Skip to main content

 grantsOptionalMap: See Supported View Grants to RolesList of Privileges and Roles to which privileges are granted on the current view

-manage_modeOptionalString: grants (default), noneConfigures what properties to manage for the view
+manage_modeOptionalString: grants (default), all, noneConfigures what properties to manage for the view

 sharesOptionalMap: See Supported View Grants to sharesList of shares to which privileges are granted